microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/00-prerequisites.md

 You have multiple options for setting up Microsoft Azure account to complete this workshop.
 You can use a Microsoft Developer Network (MSDN) account, a personal or corporate account, or in some cases a pass may be provided by the instructor.
 (Note: for most classes, the MSDN account is best)

 **If you are attending this course in-person:**
-Unless you are explicitly told you will be provided an account by the instructor in the invitation to this workshop, you must have your Microsoft Azure account and Data Science Virtual Machine set up before you arrive at class.
+Unless you are explicitly told you will be provided an account by the instructor in the invitation to this workshop, you must have your Microsoft Azure account and  Virtual Machine set up before you arrive at class.
 There will NOT be time to configure these resources during the course.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkbox.png?raw=true"><b>Option 1 - Microsoft Developer Network Account (MSDN) Account</b></p>